syncthing/docs/users/foldertypes.rst

 When local changes have been detected Syncthing will show a red "Revert Changes" button on the folder.
-Activating this will cause the local modifications to be undone - added files will be deleted, modified or deleted files will be resynced from the cluster.
+Activating this will cause the local modifications to be undone - added files will be deleted, modified or deleted files will be re-synced from the cluster.

 In normal operation, a locally modified file that is subsequently modified by the cluster will cause a sync conflict.
 The conflict will be resolved